Banks, News

 Here’s why.
 When Silicon Valley Bank collapsed, the Fed and the FDIC stepped in hard to ensure the damage didn’t spread.
 They didn’t just back all the deposits in Silicon Valley Bank that were FDIC insured with a limit of $250,000 per account.
 They announced that all the deposits were safe.
 That policy implied that they would do the same for every bank that might fall into trouble anywhere in the country.

 There are about $7 trillion in uninsured deposits in US banks.
-In effect, the Fed has taken this $7 billion and added it to its already bloated balance sheet and paid for these assets with money created out of thin air.
+In effect, the Fed has taken this $7 trillion and added it to its already bloated balance sheet and paid for these assets with money created out of thin air.

 President Biden says this isn’t a “bailout” and that taxpayers won’t have to pay anything as a result of these actions.
 And that may be true in terms of their tax burden.
 But now every deposit at every bank is at risk due to inflation.
 The purchasing power of every dollar you have deposited in a bank or held in the form of cash is set to collapse.